 Cannock-born McAlinden began his football education at Wolverhampton Wanderers spending nine years at the academy at Molineux.

-McAlinden had further loan spells with Fleetwood - scoring four goals in 19 games, a second spell with Shrewsbury and Crawley.
-In 2016 he departed Molineux permanently joining Exeter City.
+McAlinden had further loan spells with Fleetwood, scoring four goals in 19 games; a second spell with Shrewsbury; and Crawley.
+In 2016, he departed Molineux permanently to sign for Exeter City.
 After seven goals in two seasons with the Grecians he departed and signed for Cheltenham Town.

 In 2019 he signed for FC Halifax Town in the National League, making his debut in a 2-0 win over Hartlepool United.
 His first goal came days later in a 1-0 victory over Dagenham & Redbridge.
 In half a season at the Shay he scored 10 goals in 28 games and moved to fellow National League side Stockport County in January 2020.

 His Stockport stint saw him score twice in nine games before the season was ended early due to the Coronavirus outbreak in March 2020.
 His 12 goals in the National League earned a move back to the EFL, signing a one-year deal at Morecambe.

 McAlinden struggled in spells with the Shrimps but found the net for the first time in March 2021, scoring the winner in a 1-0 success over Cheltenham.

 He went on to add a second weeks later against Bradford before scoring an essential goal at Tranmere Rovers in the League Two play-off semi-final.
 McAlinden would earn promotion to League One at Wembley.